computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 After taking a look at the datasets, we recommend that write the `load_file(data_file)` function, which takes in the file name (`data_file`) of one of the datasets, and reads in the words and labels from these files.

-## Implement The Evaluation Metrics
+## Implement the evaluation metrics

 Before we start with this text classification task, we need to first determine how we will evaluate our results.
 The most common metrics are precision, recall, and f-score.